Axway/amplify-central/content/en/docs/manage_asset_catalog/tags_attributes_categories.md

 ## Add or remove tags

-Tags are keywords that can assigned to catalog assets and used to search for assets.
+Tags are keywords that can be assigned to catalog assets and used to search for assets.
 You can create tags with any special characters.
 For example, `_ - & () \ []` and all types of special language characters can be used to create tags.

 1. Select an asset in the *Asset Catalog*.
 2. Either select a asset version in the Draft state or click either **Create Draft** or **Edit Asset** on the right-side details.